Cambodia is a country that enjoys an abundance of public and religious holidays with more than 20 scheduled annually.

 Any time of the year is the perfect time for you to plan for a professional volunteering experience in Cambodia, where you could do good by sharing your skills and expertise for meaningful projects and respectable organisations while experiencing new cultural, religious, or sporting events.

 Please note that while Cambodian public holidays always happen on the same day, religious holidays are linked to the moon cycle and change every year.
-You can use this calendar to check the exact dates for each year.
+You can use this calendar to check the dates for 2021.